 3-4 drops grapefruit seed extract (natural preservative)

 Start with your purified water.
 I find it works well to combine the ingredients in a glass measuring cup, especially if you don’t have a funnel on hand.
-Then add a teaspoon of coconut oil.
-Since coconut oil has fatty acids like lauric acid and linoleic acid it may be helpful in fighting breakouts.
+Then add a teaspoon of coconut.
+Since the coconut has fatty acids like lauric acid and linoleic acid it may be helpful in fighting breakouts.
 With the anti-microbial properties in lauric acid, it can decrease inflammation and fight acne-causing bacteria.
-Coconut oil is an emollient, which is great to have in a spray, because you can spray it on an already moisturized or made-up face and it helps seal in the moisture and keep your skin hydrated.
-However, some people consider coconut oil to be heavy and clogging for the skin, so you may want to test out a small patch of your skin to see how it reacts before adding it to any face spray you make.
+The coconut is an emollient, which is great to have in a face mist, because you can spray it on an already moisturized or made-up face and it helps seal in the moisture and keep your skin hydrated.
+However, some people consider the coconut to be heavy and clogging, so you may want to test out a small patch of your skin to see how it reacts before adding it to any face mist you make.
 Generally, the small amount in a spray will be just enough to give your skin a boost without bogging it down.

 Next you can add your essential oils to the mix.
-That’s 3-4 drops of lavender essential oil, and 2-3 drops of geranium essential oil.
+That’s 3-4 drips of lavender oil, and 2-3 drips of geranium oil.
 You can add more or less based on your preferences.
-As mentioned earlier, it’s a good idea to add in a natural preservative, to help prolong the life of your spray.
+As mentioned earlier, it’s a good idea to add in a natural preservative, to help prolong the life of your facial mist.
 That’s where the grapefruit seed extract comes in.
-Once you’ve added all the ingredients together, pour into a spray bottle and shake.
-Now you have yourself a marvelous moisturizing face spray to help rev up your skin and get you going on your way again.
+Once you’ve added all the items together, pour into a spray bottle and shake.
+Now you have yourself a marvelous face mister to rev up your skin and get you going on your way again.

 3. The Great Green-E facial spray

-All you’ll need to make this moisturizing facial spray is a green tea bag and a tiny bit of vitamin E oil.
-Simply start by steeping one green tea bag in recently boiled water.
+All you’ll need to make this facial spray is a tea bag and a tiny bit of the oil.
+Simply start by steeping one tea bag in recently boiled water.
 After four or five minutes, remove the tea bag, and cool your cup of tea in the refrigerator.
-Once cooled, pour into a glass spray bottle and add a few drops of vitamin E oil.
+Once cooled, pour into a glass spray bottle and add a few drips of the oil.
 Vitamin E is both a humectant and an emollient, so it draws water to the uppermost layer of the skin (epidermis), while it softens and smooths it.
-Mixing it with the green tea makes for an easy and light application.
+Mixing it with the tea makes for an easy and light application.

 Always be sure to shake it before you spray it, just to make sure it’s all mixed together well.
 Plus, shaking it is almost always good advice, whether it be shaking what your mama gave you, or your favorite face spray.